sosuisen/git-documentdb/docs/git-documentdb.gitdocumentdb.workingdir.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Get a path of the current Git working directory
+Get a full path of the current Git working directory

 <b>Signature:</b>